SSWConsulting/SSW.CodeAuditor/CONTRIBUTING.md

 In order to test your code changes in the UI
 - Make the changes in the **ui** folder
 - Make sure the ui is already running (`npm run dev`)
-- View the changes in your browser via `localhost:5000`
+- View the changes in your browser via `localhost:4200`

 2. Docker
 In order to test your code changes in Docker
 - Make the changes in the **docker** folder
 - Rebuild the Docker image (`docker build -t sswconsulting/codeauditor .`)
-- Run CodeAuditor code in Powershell to see the changes (`$ docker run sswconsulting/codeauditor --token 3c34a549-dfb3-442c-b0e3-45942104a8bf --url <URL> --buildId [BUILDID]`)
+- Run CodeAuditor code in Powershell to see the changes (`$ docker run sswconsulting/codeauditor --token 3c34a549-dfb3-442c-b0e3-45942104a8bf --url <URL>`)

 3. Firebase API
 In order to test your code changes in the API
 - Make the changes in the **api** folder
 - Run the api (`npm run serve`)
-- View the changes in *console.firebase.google* (contact Anthony for authentication)
+- Run the API locally via `localhost:5000` (contact @tombui99 for authentication)

 ## Adding your own custom HTML rule
 1. In your local repo, go to ```docker/customHtmlRules.js```